 I am on a mission to create a more emotionally intelligent world by helping people make real-time connections that matter.

-My work takes on many different forms, but can be most easily condensed to these two areas:
+In addition to my life in brand communications, my work can be most easily condensed to these two areas:

 I am a frequent contributor to Fast Company and Thrive Global, and a columnist at Inc. Magazine, on matters relating to emotional intelligence (EI) at work, leadership development, management, organizational culture, and marketing for fast-growth businesses.

 l also write about transformative travel, the result of my own practices with presence of mind and intentional observation, two efforts that support my own emotional intelligence development goals.

 Emotional Intelligence Development Coach